usbpc/AudiblePodcastFeed/README.md

 # Audible downloader and podcast feed generator
 AudiblePodcastFeed serves two related functions, it:
-* downloads books from the connected audible library and decrypts the audio files.
+* downloads books from one connected audible library and decrypts the audio files.
 * provides an RSS podcast feeds organized by book series.

 I created AudiblePodcastFeed to allow me to easily listen to my purchased